 It's no mystery why whole-grain is better.

-What the heck is betaine, you may be asking.
-Perhaps this is question only for the academic, but let it be said that is important in reducing inflammation in the body, a very significant issue today.
+What the heck is betaine?
+Perhaps this is a question only for the academic but let it be said that it is important in reducing inflammation in the body, a very significant issue today.
+Are you suffering from angry muscles and joints?

-There are many concerns about gluten-free products; one of them is that researchers have found they contained no detectable levels of betaine[4].
+There are many concerns about gluten-free products; one of them is that researchers have found they contain no detectable levels of betaine[4].

-Steel-cut oats recipes have no gluten but have reasonable levels of betaine; just one more reason why they contribute so much to our well-being.
-But please note, those bought out of a box are probably refined and far less betaine, and perhaps none.
+Steel-cut oats recipes have no gluten but have reasonable levels of betaine; just one more reason why they contribute so much to our wellness.
+But please note, those bought out of a box are probably refined and have far less phytonutrients; and perhaps none.

-Steel-cut oats recipes have an important role to play as functional foods; promoting wellness and reducing disease.
+Steel-cut oats recipes have an important role to play as functional foods; promoting wellness and helping prevent disease.

 When browsing use right click and Open Link in New Tab, or you may get a bad gateway signal.